Future Titles

 to his wife Deborah “Dora” Gannett Sedgwick

 Charles and Dora Sedgwick’s plight to end slavery begins shortly after their honeymoon, early in the first decade of their marriage.
 In their hometown of Syracuse, New York – the “great central depot” of the Underground Railroad – Charles joins the vigilance committee, which fights against the re-enslavement of runaways.
 Then, in that city, on October 1, 1850 Federal Marshalls capture a fugitive named “Jerry” stating compliance with the Fugitive Slave Law.
 The Marshalls chain Jerry to a cart and parade him through the city where an anti-slavery convention is underway.
-Working quickly, Charles and other abolitionists including his friend and law client, Gerrit Smith, devise a plan.
-Word soon spreads of Jerry’s plight and thousands of outraged citizens march in the streets chanting “Free Jerry!”
+Charles and other abolitionists devise a plan.
+They spread word of Jerry’s plight and thousands of outraged citizens march in the streets chanting “Free Jerry!”
 Despite Copperheads turning up, a group of ten white men break into the jail in which Jerry is held and with a battering ram free and whisk him away to Canada.
 For the next two years Charles represents Jerry’s rescuers in trial while the incident fuels flame on the slavery debate North and South.

-Meanwhile Dora – described by her friend Nathaniel Hawthorne as “a bright, vivacious, dark-haired, rich complexioned, enchanting damsel” – becomes a devoted speaker and published author on topics of abolition, women’s rights, education, and religious freedom.
-In 1859 her husband wins the seat of New York State Representative and the following year, just prior to the outbreak of the American Civil War, he is the first person to give a speech on the House floor denouncing slavery.
+Dora – described by her friend Nathaniel Hawthorne as “a bright, vivacious, dark-haired, rich complexioned, enchanting damsel” – is a devoted speaker and published author on topics of abolition, women’s rights, education, and religious freedom.
+In 1859 her husband wins the seat of New York State Representative and the following year just prior to the outbreak of the American Civil War he is the first person to give a speech on the House floor denouncing slavery.

-When guns fire at Fort Sumter on April 12, 1861, the Civil War begins and tensions mount.
+When guns fire at Fort Sumter April 12, 1861 the Civil War begins and tensions mount.
 In Washington Charles toils with legislators, continues to work with freedom fighters, and codifies laws for the Navy.
 Unswerving in his anti-slavery stand of “no compromises, no concessions” his first concern is to “deal at any cost a death blow to the institution which countenances the enslavement of human beings.”
+He proposes Bills to allow Blacks to serve in the war effort and be paid the same as White soldiers.
 Yet on the eve of yielding his mightiest attack in the Capitol a tragedy strikes on the Sedgwick homestead, testing not only Charles’s courage to carry on the fight but Dora’s too.
 As the struggle between abolitionists, slave owners, and sympathizers wages on so does the one linking husband and wife.
-Written from Washington to Syracuse, Charles Sedgwick’s letters are a narrative of a staunch abolitionist serving two terms in Congress during the most crucial time in America’s history.
-They are rich in respect and love for his wife, their four young children and his two from first marriage; his stance to free a human race; and his artful ability to describe by pen those in Washington he either respects or despises.
+Written from Washington to Syracuse, Charles Sedgwick’s letters are a narrative of a staunch abolitionist serving two terms in Congress during the most crucial time to date in America’s history.
+His letters are rich in respect and love for his wife, their four young children and his two from first marriage; his stance to free a human race; and his artful ability to describe by pen those in Washington he either respects or despises.
 The Sedgwick’s lifestyle and duty to family and neighbor will remind readers of the Alcott family, as told in Louisa May Alcott’s Little Women.

 June 10, 1864